VijayTomar-01/custom-fetchHook/enhancements.md

 ## Enhancement in useFetch
-    => first created a fetchData async function then enhanced it to useCallback with arrow async with url as dependency => enhanced useEffect for render fetchData with fetchData dependency => returned data, loading and error
+    => first created a fetchData async function then enhanced it to useCallback with url as dependency => enhanced useEffect for render fetchData with fetchData dependency => returned data, loading and error